-unit $unit(unitstr, s_1, ..., s_n)$ specifies the unit of one or more symbols.
-This unit will then show up in the symbol's header in the Interactive Consultant.
-The unitstr should be surrounded by single quotes.
+unit unit('unitstr', s1, ..., sn) specifies the unit of one or more symbols.
+This unit will then show up in the symbol's header in the Interactive Consultant. unitstr may not be a symbol declared in the vocabulary.

-'''

 For example: unit ('m', length, perimeter).

-'''